LuannSantoss/Sales-Dashboard/README.md

 This is a Streamlit application that shows sales insights from a supermarket sales dataset.
 The dataset used in this project can be found here and it is originally from Kaggle.

-The dashboard shows information such as daily sales trend, hourly sales trend, sales by product line, and others.
+The dashboard shows information such as daily sales trend, hourly sales trend, sales by product line, and others.<p/>

-##How to run the application
+**How to run the application**<p/>
-1.Clone this repository to your local machine.
+1.Clone this repository to your local machine.<p/>
 2.Install the necessary dependencies by running the following command:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 3.Run the application with the following command:

-streamlit run sales_dashboard.py
+`streamlit run sales_dashboard.py`